 Due to customers of B2B companies becoming increasingly demanding, B2B technical support agents are expected to know who they are and their specific needs.

-Since a plethora of IT-related problems bothers customers, they will always need a professional to resolve their concerns.
+Since a plethora of IT-related problems bother customers, they will always need a professional to resolve their concerns.

 Technical support engineers function to diagnose software and hardware problems.
 Skilled in troubleshooting and installation, they can work on a wide array of computer programs and applications.